K-adu/AirplaneReservationSystem/README.md

 # AirplaneReservationSystem
-this is a simple airplane reservation system CUI only using file-handling
+this is a simple airplane reservation system CUI and  file-handling

+REQUIREMENTS
+G++ compiler

+CodeEditor